AdhamAbdo/E-commerce-analysis/README.md

 # Ecommerce
-Ask yourself 15 analystical questions that you belive will help the managers in decision making
+15 analytical questions that will help the managers in decision making

 ### 1- What are the total Order value for each country